crashoverride777/swifty-music/README.md

 2) Create more avAudioPlayer properties

+3) Prepare them in the init method

-3) Add them to the "allPlayers" array
+4) Add them to the "allPlayers" array

-4) Create the "play" methods for them
+5) Create the "play" methods for them

-5) set them up in the "preparePlayers" method.

 This should be fairly straight forward and as of v1.2 no further edits to other methods such as pause/resume are required.

 # Release notes

+- v1.3

+Further clean-up.

 - v1.2